Super Metroid: Legacy

 Super Metroid is often regarded as one of the greatest video games of all time.
 Jeremy Parish of USgamer wrote that Super Metroid is a "game you can return to time and again and always come away with some fresh insight or observation".
 Chris Hoffman of Nintendo Power wrote that Super Metroid is "truly one of the best", noting that the game "set a new standard for side-scrolling adventure games."
 Andrew Webster of Ars Technica found the game's atmosphere impressive, and noted that the developers had perfected the aspect on solitude, a concept introduced in the first Metroid game.
 Game Informer writer Joe Juba cited the game's ending as "one of the most memorable and empowering moments in gaming history".
 In 2009, Official Nintendo Magazine called the game "challenging, deep and undeniably epic", placing it 24th on a list of the greatest Nintendo games.

 As Super Metroid gives the player awards based on how long it took them to complete the game, and because its open-ended structure lends well to sequence breaking, it has become a popular choice for speedrunning, a style of play in which the player intends to complete the game as quickly as possible.
 Super Metroid, alongside Konami's 1997 game Castlevania: Symphony of the Night, is also credited for establishing the "Metroidvania" genre.
 It was cited as an influence on other Metroidvania games, including Shadow Complex and Axiom Verge.

-Several ROM hacks were released by fans, which add new features.
+Several ROM hacks were released by fans, which added new features to the game.
 Super Metroid: Redesign, created by "drewseph" in 2006, features new items, expanded areas and modified physics.
 In 2011, a Japanese hacker named "SB" released, Metroid: Super Zero Mission, which intends to combine elements from Super Metroid and Metroid: Zero Mission.
 Later hacks, such as Hyper Metroid by "RealRed" and Super Junkoid by "P. Yoshi", add altered game mechanics, graphics and new stories.